 Staff Recommendation: The Committees should remove current language authorizing graduates with degrees from unaccredited institutions to sit for licensure by the Board, and ensure that timeframes for this change accommodate current students.
 The Board should provide information to the Committees as to whether regional accreditation may be preferable to other types of accreditation, and the Committees should specify the type of accreditation that should be required of institutions offering degrees intended to lead to licensure.

-The Board of Psychology prefers institutions offering degrees intended for licensure to be regionally accredited.
-A requirement for regional accreditation would ensure the following:
+The Board of Psychology believes that institutions offering degrees eligible for licensure should be regionally accredited.
+A requirement of regional accreditation would accomplish the following: